April 6, 2017

 and no enzyme secretions has been detected.
 The digestion of prey is carried out

-solely with the aid of external bacteria.
+solely with the aid of externally introduced bacteria.

 "In Darlingtonia", Juniper et al. note,